Epic Road Rides is all about providing inspiration and useful information to road cyclists that want to ride the world’s best routes.

 One of our core values is honesty.

-It’s in this spirit of openness and transparency, that we describe below the different streams of revenue generated by this website.
+It’s in this spirit of openness and transparency, that we describe below the different streams of revenue generated by this website, our email communications and associated platforms.

 Please also read our Website terms and conditions of use.
-By way of example, section 19, “We are not responsible for third party services”, is relevant to anyone reading this Disclosure Policy.
+By way of example, section 19, “We are not responsible for third party services”, is particularly relevant to this Disclosure Policy.

 If you have any questions, do drop us a line.